Glee season 6

 The sixth and final season of the Fox musical comedy-drama television series Glee was commissioned on April 19, 2013, along with the fifth season, as part of a two-season renewal deal for the show on the Fox network.
 Consisting of 13 episodes, the season premiered on January 9, 2015, with its first two episodes, and concluded on March 20 with its last two episodes.

 The series features the New Directions glee club at the fictional William McKinley High School (WMHS) in the town of Lima, Ohio, and some of the graduates of McKinley.
 The season focuses on the former glee club member, Rachel Berry, who returns to McKinley after her TV pilot bombs to rebuild the disbanded glee club.
 The central characters are the former glee club director Will Schuester (Matthew Morrison), school principal Sue Sylvester (Jane Lynch), and Glee club graduates Rachel Berry (Lea Michele), Kurt Hummel (Chris Colfer), Blaine Anderson (Darren Criss), Artie Abrams (Kevin McHale), and Sam Evans (Chord Overstreet).
-Amber Riley returns to the main cast as Mercedes Jones and Dot-Marie Jones, who portrays Sheldon Beiste, the school's football coach, was promoted to the main cast after four years as a recurring character.
+Amber Riley returns to the main cast as Mercedes Jones and Dot-Marie Jones, who portrays Shannon Beiste, the school's football coach, was promoted to the main cast after four years as a recurring character.
 Jenna Ushkowitz, Naya Rivera, Becca Tobin, Jacob Artist, Blake Jenner, and Alex Newell who have portrayed, respectively, Tina Cohen-Chang, Santana Lopez, Kitty Wilde, Jake Puckerman, Ryder Lynn, and Wade "Unique" Adams, were demoted from the main cast this season, with Ushkowitz, Rivera, and Tobin recurring, and Newell appearing in one episode before joining Artist and Jenner for a brief appearance in the finale.
 Melissa Benoist as Marley Rose did not return for the final season.

 The season was nominated for one Emmy Award for Outstanding Original Music and Lyrics.